toomuchvoltage/shadertoy-utils/readme.md

 The fourth and fifth parameters are start position and length of the audio clip you're choosing inside the original track.

+The sixth parameter optionally creates a switch/case function instead of reading from the buffer.
+This may break compilation.

 As with the images, you're still bound by 4096 uniforms with each packing 4 8bit samples.
 How much length vs. frequency you want to pack in there is up to you.
 You'll have to get creative with the clip you want to include and how much frequency you'll need to reproduce it faithfully :)

 ### Sampling frequency vs. sample precision